 - 80% of rural Americans own a smartphone

-During the pandemic, the rise in adoption of telehealth coincided with a loosening of federal regulations around reimbursement, giving more people access to telehealth services.
-What patients and physicians experienced support researchers’ findings that telehealth improves patient outcomes, lowers hospital readmission rates and can bridge gaps in healthcare access.
+During the pandemic, the rise in adoption of virtual care coincided with a loosening of federal regulations around reimbursement, giving more people access to virtual care services.
+What patients and physicians experienced support researchers’ findings that virtual care improves patient outcomes, lowers hospital readmission rates and can bridge gaps in healthcare access.

-However, telehealth services that rely primarily on video conferencing over high-speed internet created their own “digital divide” along demographic lines during the pandemic.
+However, virtual care services that rely primarily on video conferencing over high-speed internet created their own “digital divide” along demographic lines during the pandemic.

 In urban parts of the country, 97% of people have access to high-speed internet, compared to only 65% of people in rural parts of the country.
-And other factors, such as age, ethnicity and gender identity, affected whether patients would or could access telehealth options.
+And other factors, such as age, ethnicity and gender identity, affected whether patients would or could access virtual care options.

 In contrast, smartphones level the playing field by reducing a person’s dependency on high-speed internet access.
 Patients can chat with a doctor, monitor a chronic condition and get needed advice about an urgent medical condition.